gjbex/training-material/Python/SystemsProgramming/README.md

      environment variables for processes run via `subprocess`.
   1. `sys_info.py`: script illustrating how to retrieve information from the operating system, the Python environment, and so on.
+  1. `config_args.py`: script illustrating how to use options in a default configuration file that can be overridden by a configuration file specified on the command line, that can be overridden by command line arguments.
+  1. `system.conf`: default configuration file for `config_args.py`.
+  1. `user.conf`: command line configuration file for `config_args.py`.